justwillj/java-intermediate-programming/README.md

 # Intermediate Programming Project

-Intermediate Programming Project is a set of different logical problems with proper testing includde to make sure it works as intended.
+Intermediate Programming Project is a set of different logical problems with proper testing included to make sure it works as intended.
 There are a total of 4 different methods with each of them having muitlpe different types of unit testing.
 ## Testing

 There are a number of unit test that have been written to test the implementation of each method.